OWASP/www-board/elections/index.md

 ##### Submit Required Candidacy Materials

+To be eligible to run for a seat on the OWASP Global Board of Directors, candidates must submit the following materials:

 * A biography.
 * Current membership status.
 * Update your candidate page on a brief statement on why you are the best candidate and why you wish to be elected.
 * The OWASP Foundation will publish candidate pages with submitted materials.

+Failure to submit the required materials by the submission deadline will result in disqualification from the election.

+Optionally, and highly recommended, please publish a short video (1-3 minutes) introducing yourself and your candidacy, and answering the community's questions.
+This video will be shared with the community to help them get to know you better.
+Lastly, a panel of candidates will be scheduled in early October 2026 to answer questions from the community.

 These must be submitted before the close of the Call for Candidates.

 ##### Comply with OWASP Bylaws and Election Policy

-* Candidates must follow all rules outlined in the official OWASP Bylaws and Election Policy.
+* Candidates must follow all rules outlined in the official OWASP Bylaws and Director's Policy.
 * If elected, Directors must maintain their Individual Membership throughout their term.

 ##### Additional Participation